Dark-Basic-Software-Limited/AGKClassic/README.md

 # AppGameKit Classic
 The home of the last version of that incredible cross-platform programming language AppGameKit Classic.
-The product was retired after 10 years on Steam and is no longer officially supported by TGC.
+The product was retired after 10 years on Steam and is no longer officially supported by DBS.

 ## Introduction